Holomorphic Vector Field and Topological Sigma Model on CP^1 World Sheet: Derivation of the Bott Residue Formula

-Since the last term doesn't contain holomorphic part of $\phi$ and contain $\bar{\phi}_\perp$, it does not contribute to Gaussian integration of $\phi_{\perp 0}$ that will be done later.
+Since the last term does not contain holomorphic part of $\phi$ and contain $\bar{\phi}_\perp$, it does not contribute to Gaussian integration of $\phi_{\perp 0}$ that will be done later.
 Hence we neglect this term.
-Then we obtain,
+Then we obtain

-and \ba s g_{I \bar J } \triangledown _{\bar M } \bar K^{\bar J } \chi^{\bar M } \chi^I &=& -s\delta_{i \bar j } \bar K^{\bar j}_{\bar m} \chi^{\bar m}_\perp \chi^i_\perp -sR_{I \bar j \mu \bar M} \bar K^{\bar j}_{\bar m} \phi^{\bar m }_\perp \phi^\mu_\parallel \chi^{\bar M } \chi^I \no\\ &&-sR_{I \bar j l \bar M} \bar K^{\bar j}_{\bar m} \phi^{\bar m }_\perp \phi^l_\perp \chi^{\bar M } \chi^I . \ea Since $\chi=\chi_\parallel +\chi_\perp$, we decompose,
+and \ba s g_{I \bar J } \triangledown _{\bar M } \bar K^{\bar J } \chi^{\bar M } \chi^I &=& -s\delta_{i \bar j } \bar K^{\bar j}_{\bar m} \chi^{\bar m}_\perp \chi^i_\perp -sR_{I \bar j \mu \bar M} \bar K^{\bar j}_{\bar m} \phi^{\bar m }_\perp \phi^\mu_\parallel \chi^{\bar M } \chi^I \no\\ &&-sR_{I \bar j l \bar M} \bar K^{\bar j}_{\bar m} \phi^{\bar m }_\perp \phi^l_\perp \chi^{\bar M } \chi^I . \ea Since $\chi=\chi_\parallel +\chi_\perp$, we decompose

 Then the part that corresponds to (\ref{ve1}) is rewritten as follows.

 Then we use the expansion (\ref{fex1}) and (\ref{fex2}).